Fozitou/HudsonHackPsu2025/README.md

 ## 🌟 Overview

-**[Project Name]** is an **autonomous, conversational, and vision-enabled robotic assistant** designed to enhance elderly care and hospital support through AI-driven reasoning, speech, and perception.
+**Hudson** is an **autonomous, conversational, and vision-enabled robotic assistant** designed to enhance elderly care and hospital support through AI-driven reasoning, speech, and perception.

 By fusing **natural language understanding**, **computer vision**, and **real-world robotics**, our system demonstrates the next step in *embodied intelligence* — robots that **see, listen, understand, and act** to serve human needs.